 Studies show that journaling about your feelings can help reduce anxiety and stress, cope with depression, and improve overall mood.
 Keep it simple; just spend a few minutes every night or morning jotting down some of your feelings, thoughts, and anxieties.
 By getting it down on paper, you can get it out of your head and begin the process of working through the tough stuff.

 #4 Go For a Brisk Walk

-Not only has walking been shown to improve medical conditions like diabetes, preventing cancer, heart attacks, and stroke, but it’s also an excellent way to reduce anxiety and depression.
+There’s just something about getting outside in the fresh air!
 Even just 10 minutes of brisk walking can have positive effects, so try to squeeze those walks in where you can.

 If you struggle with setting aside time, here are some ways to multitask and get those walks in:

 - Use this time to complete work calls.

 - Catch up with family or loved ones during your walks.